As a Parent You Have a Right to See Your Child

 As a parent, regardless of the custody situation, you have a right to see your child.
 Most divorce decrees will outline a specific schedule and/or rules that need to be followed to see your child.
 If a custodial parent or other party interferes with your visitation schedule or denies visitation to you, you can seek assistance from an attorney.

 Court orders for visitation are legally binding, and any person who tries to interfere or deny access to a visitation can be held in contempt of court.
-If your ex-spouse or any other person is causing complications and infringing upon your parental rights, we encourage you to contact the Queens visitation rights attorney from the Law Offices of Donald Mastrodomenico, P.C. right away.
+If your ex-spouse or any other person is causing complications and infringing upon your parental rights, we encourage you to contact the Queens visitation rights attorney from the Law Offices of Donald Mastrodomenico, P.C., right away.

-Grandparents' Visitation Rights
+Understanding Grandparents' Visitation Rights in Queens

 As children grow and family circumstances change, it may become necessary to modify visitation arrangements.
 In New York, either parent can request a modification of visitation if there is a significant change in circumstances.